 In coastal waters, freestyling or wave jumping is restricted to:

-- beyond 200m of the shore if homes are within 100m of the shoreline, and are in the vicinity of the waters where the PWC is operating.
-Coastal waters do not include dams and inland waters.
+- beyond 200m of the shore if homes are within 100m of the shoreline where you are operating.
+(This does not apply to dams and inland waters.)

 Wherever you are, the way you operate your PWC affects the people around you.

 Remember your General Safety Obligation, You’re the Skipper, You’re Responsible.